greenbrian/musical-spork/terraform/admin/nomad/application-deployment/nginx-pquery/README.md

 nomad job run profit-us-west-2.hcl
 ```

-Execute this from the client node in each region(or the admin node in the admin region).
+Execute the below cURL watch command from the bottom terminals in the terminal diagram(client in us-west-2 and admin in us-east-1).
 The client/admin node is important because if you issue the request from a node who is running the service it will always choose the local service which makes the demo slightly less impressive.

 ```
 watch -n 1 curl -s http://profitapp.query.consul:8080